Everyone has an opinion about the “ADHD Explosion”—one term for recent years’ steady increase in diagnosis rates and medication usage.

 “During 2012, readers of the Times must have wondered about their calendars, as the content and tone of a number of influential opinion pieces and feature stories on ADHD medications.”

 Hinshaw and I were guests on a 2007 segment of KQED’s nationally popular talk-radio show “Forum,” on the topic of Adult ADHD.
-You can listen here or download as a podcast.
+You can listen here.

 Photos From the Commonwealth Club Talk

-I had the pleasure of attending the authors’ presentation to the Commonwealth Club of California, held in San Francisco (see photos), in June, 2014.
+In June 2014, I had the pleasure of attending the authors’ presentation to the Commonwealth Club of California, held in San Francisco (see photos).
 The room was packed, and the questions wide-ranging.

 Having attended many of Dr. Hinshaw’s presentations, I remain in awe of his powerfully eloquent delivery.
 The field of ADHD is certainly fortunate that he chose it as a specialty.